paulieguk/LDW-JUL22/Content/Instructions-003.md

 -   Save the Lab Profile, then launch the Lab.

->   [!NOTE] With the lab now loaded notice that you was automatically logged
+>   [!NOTE] With the lab now loaded notice that you are automatically logged
 >   into the AWS Console.
 Select **VPC** from the dashboard, notice the *retry*
 >   messages everywhere.
 From the search box enter **EC2** and go to the EC2
 >   dashboard, notice the *API Error*.
 This is all because AWS works on the